Who's backing whom in the Conservative leadership race?

 There are now only five candidates remaining.

-The candidates faced off in a feisty TV debate on Friday night, with Rishi Sunak accusing Liz Truss of having a “fairytale” economic plan.
+The candidates faced off in feisty TV debates on Friday and Sunday, with Rishi Sunak accusing Liz Truss of having a “fairytale” economic plan.

 Mr Sunak, the former chancellor whose departure last week hastened the fall of Boris Johnson, is leading the pack with 101 backers.
 He is followed by Penny Mordaunt, the international trade minister and bookies' favourite, and Ms Truss, the Foreign Secretary.